-5 Low-Cost Online Business Ideas for Beginners (Start This Month)”
+5 Low-Cost Online Business Ideas for Beginners (Easy to Start in 2026)

 (Ebooks, Planners, Checklists, Canva Templates)

-If you’re curious how I launched my first product, this post breaks it down.”
+If you’re curious how I launched my first product, how to choose the right digital product to sell breaks it down.

 Example: